scvalex/ltc/docs/final.md

 ### Decentralized Forum

-In Section \ref{sec:disaster}, we described disaster stricken areas as one of the environments LTc is tailored for.
+In Section \ref{sec:disaster}, we described disaster stricken areas as one of the environments that LTc is tailored for.
 We now consider an example of a program that would be useful in such a situation: a decentralized forum\footnote{Every disaster movie features the protagonists passing a wall with pictures and notes.
 Our